hawkinsw/CS5138/MiniAssignmentExplore/README.md

 Using the description earlier of the format of the `objdump` output, please record in `submission.txt` the address of this instruction.
 I will call this address `LEA_ADDRESS`.

-Let's try to execute `binary` under `gdb` and stop the program's execution when the address of "Usage" is loaded into memory!
+Let's try to execute `binary` under GDB and stop the program's execution when the address of "Usage" is loaded into memory!

 ```
 ┌──(kali㉿kali)-[~/CS5138/MiniAssignmentExplore]
 └─$ gdb binary
 ```

 Although we could try to insert a breakpoint at the address you just discovered, it would fail.
 Why?
 Because that address is only valid at runtime when `binary` is executed on computers that do not include support for ASLR.
-Ours does. `gdb` helps by disabling it (remember?) and adjusts every address by `BASE_ADDRESS`.
+Ours does.
+GDB helps by disabling it (remember?) and adjusts every address by `BASE_ADDRESS`.
 So, our breakpoint really goes at address `BASE_ADDRESS + LEA_ADDRESS`:

 In `gdb`, issue the command: